abhishekduppati/Regex-Validations/README.md

 # RegularExpressions
-This repository consists of Regex and various workarounds using it in coding web applications.
+This repository consists of various Regex validations which are useful for Client/Server-side Validations while validating the fields based on their types and the requirement.